-The Foundation maintains cash balances at two commercial banks in interest bearing accounts.
+The Foundation maintains cash balances at two commercial banks in interest bearing accounts and insured cash sweep accounts from which cash is swept to deposit account(s) at one or more third-party commercial banks.
 The Foundation's policy is to deposit funds only in financially sound institutions.
 Nevertheless, these deposits are subject to some degree of credit risk.
 These balances can exceed the FDIC insured deposit limit of \$250,000 per financial institution.
-At December 31, 2022 and 2021, the Foundation's cash balances held at the commercial banks exceeded the FDIC limit by approximately \$30,500,000 and \$31,000,000, respectively.
+At December 31, 2023 and 2022, the Foundation's cash balances held at the commercial banks exceeded the FDIC limit by approximately \$0 and \$30,500,000, respectively.
 The Foundation has not experienced any losses through the date when the financial statements were available to be issued.